wevbarker/SupplementalMaterials-2410/README.md

 ### System context

 The data in this repository were generated on combinations of Cascade Lake, Ice Lake, Sapphire Rapids and Threadripper CPUs, running either Rocky Linux 8 (a rebuild of RHEL8) and Arch Linux.
-All software packages and libraries used were fully current as of the submission date of the manuscript.